Star Wars fans, prepare yourselves: the new Obi-Wan Kenobi series is heading to Disney Plus very soon.

 Chow and McGregor will serve as executive producers alongside Kathleen Kennedy, Tracey Seaward (The Queen) and John Swartz (Rogue One: A Star Wars Story).

-Apparently, yes.
 McGregor has confirmed that early plans for Obi-Wan's return had him on the big screen, but eventually the idea shifted to Disney+ instead – and director Deborah Chow believes that's a good thing.

 “The situation is so complex both for [Obi-Wan] personally and in a way, the state of the galaxy, you sort of need time to explore it,” Chow recently told the New York Times.“And to be honest there are loads of other stories within that period as well, it’s quite a few years.